Best External Microphones for Canon EOS M5 Mark II

 Key Feature: 32-bit Float Internal Recording

-Buying Guide: How to Choose a Microphone for the M50 Mark II
+Buying Guide: How to Choose the Best Microphone for Your Canon EOS M5

 Key Factors